HarrisonLi2/Conways-Game-of-Life/README.md

 Assumptions
 ===========
-On a 2d Grid, a viable Cell has 8 neighbors
+On a 2d Grid, a viable Cell has 8 neighbors.

 A dead cell is dark (0).
 No one is home...

 A living cell is colored (1).

 Four Rules